 If you’re not concerned with Disney’s Hollywood Studios until Star Wars: Galaxy’s Edge opens, take a look at our Universal Orlando Resort Trip Planning Guide.
 Consider spending a day at Universal Studios Florida or Islands of Adventure–both of which have elaborate ‘Wizarding World of Harry Potter’ lands that are wonderful–instead of Disney’s Hollywood Studios.
 While it’ll cost more to get 1-2 day Universal tickets than it would to add a day on at Disney’s Hollywood Studios, those parks are significantly better than DHS for teens and thrill-seeking adults right now.

 Then there’s Disney Springs.
 This is the entertainment and shopping district previously known as Downtown Disney.
 There are still a few ongoing construction projects, with more Disney Springs restaurants opening soon.
 It’s almost done now, and it has made fans of both of us big time with solid additions such as The Boathouse, Jock Lindsay’s Hangar Bar, Morimoto Asia, and more.
 Read our Best Restaurants in Disney Springs post for more.

-Ultimately, in terms of pros versus cons, we see mid-2018 until mid-2019 as a good timeframe to visit if you want to enjoy the “calm before the storm” before Star Wars: Galaxy’s Edge opens in Late 2019.
+Ultimately, in terms of pros versus cons, we see any time between now and Fall 2019 as a good timeframe to visit if you want to enjoy the “calm before the storm” before Star Wars: Galaxy’s Edge opens in Late 2019.